DevendraBoya/React-Food-Order-App/README.md

 - Managing application state using React's Context API.
 - Handling user interactions and form submissions.
 - Fetching and displaying data from a mock API.
-- Creating a responsive and visually appealing design with CSS.
+- Creating a responsive and visually appealing design with TailwindCSS.

 Feel free to explore the code and use it as a reference for your React development projects.